jackhumbert/fardriver-controllers/MANUAL.md

 Command number, Hxx version defaults to 60, previous versions have different command numbers according to different protocols

-CAN=59: supports unmanned driving system, requires special CAN configuration parameters
+CAN=59: supports autonomous driving system, requires dedicated CAN configuration parameters

 CAN=48: (H80 version) switch from serial port to CAN analyzer debugging